HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 In this payload, the entity "xxe" will return the content of the file `/etc/passwd` since it is referenced below the definition in the element foo.
 Depending on the context this may not result in data exfiltration since it depends on how the application returns data.

+#### Note on encoding
+The payload above uses `ISO-8859-1` instead of `UTF-8`.
+This is intentional — some system files contain characters outside the ASCII range but within the Latin-1 charset.
+Declaring `ISO-8859-1` prevents the parser from failing when it encounters those characters during entity substitution.
+For files that are pure ASCII, `UTF-8` works equally well.

 ### Common Unix/Linux files

 ```xml